zabereznikova/docs.de-de/docs/visual-basic/language-reference/statements/set-statement.md

 ## <a name="parts"></a>Teile
  `attributelist`
  Dies ist optional.
-Siehe [Attribut Liste](../../../visual-basic/language-reference/statements/attribute-list.md).
+See [Attribute List](../../../visual-basic/language-reference/statements/attribute-list.md).

  `accessmodifier`
- Optional für höchstens eine der `Get`-und `Set` Anweisungen in dieser Eigenschaft.
+ Optional on at most one of the `Get` and `Set` statements in this property.
 Einer der folgenden Werte ist möglich:

 - [Protected](../../../visual-basic/language-reference/modifiers/protected.md)